 The MSc in Sustainable Development and Energy is full-time taught postgraduate programme run by the School of Geography and Geosciences.
 The course is part of a double Masters degree in which students spend one year at St Andrews and the second year studying abroad at the MGIMO in Moscow.
 The MSc at St Andrews is awarded independently of the second year at Moscow.

-During the first year at St Andrews, students complete six modules.
+During the first year at St Andrews, students complete four to five taught modules.
 Teaching methods include lectures, tutorials, seminar presentations, student-led workshops, as well as field trips and away days.
-Over the course of the year, but with particular focus during the summer months, students research and write a 15,000-word dissertation that is the culmination of their first degree.
+Over the course of the year, but with particular focus during the summer months, students research and write an extended review dissertation that is the culmination of their first degree.

 During the second year at MGIMO, students complete six modules.
 Teaching is conducted by leading CEOs in energy companies.
 Students are placed in an internship with an energy company during their second year at Moscow which typically lasts from 4 to 12 weeks depending upon student availability and the company's role.
 Internships are usually unpaid, but this can vary depending upon experience.
 All travel costs for internships are normally covered.

 The modules at St Andrews have varying methods of delivery and assessment.
-For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue.
+For more details of each module, including weekly contact hours, teaching methods and assessment, please see the latest module catalogue which is for the 2016-2017 academic year; some elements may be subject to change for 2017 entry.

-Students choose two optional modules.
-With permissions from the relevant Head of School, up to 50 credits may be taken at MSc-level from Schools across the University with a focus on management, economics or business.
+Students choose up to four optional modules (depending on credit load).
+With permissions from the relevant Head of School, up to 60 credits may be taken at MSc-level from Schools across the University with a focus on management, economics or business.

 Optional modules are subject to change each year and require a minimum number of participants to be offered (see the University’s position on curriculum development), but currently recommended modules include:

-*Please note that these modules are indicative of the themes to be covered, but individual modules are subject to change.
+Compulsory modules (please note that these modules are indicative of the themes to be covered, but individual modules are subject to change)

-The dissertation gives students the chance to fully engage with the area of sustainable energy about which you are most passionate, by researching and writing a 15,000-word review essay which is the culmination of your degree.
+The dissertation gives students the chance to fully engage with the area of sustainable energy about which you are most passionate, by researching and writing an extended review dissertation which is the culmination of your degree.
 Advised by a member of academic staff, you will work during the academic year and across the summer months on your individual dissertation.

 If students choose not to complete the dissertation requirement for the MSc, there is an exit award available that allows suitably qualified candidates to receive a Postgraduate Diploma.
 By choosing an exit award, you will finish your degree at the end of the second semester of study and receive a PGDip instead of an MSc.